Sparsity of p-divisible unramified liftings for subvarieties of abelian varieties with trivial stabilizer

 We shall write $\text{Exc}^n(\mathcal{X}, \mathcal{A})$ for the scheme theoretic image of the morphism $\text{Crit}^n(\mathcal{X},\mathcal{A}) \rightarrow X_{\mathfrak{p}^0}$.

-\section{\textbf{THE GEOMETRY OF VECTOR BUNDLES IN POSITIVE CHARACTERISTIC}}
+\section{The geometry of vector bundles in positive characteristic}

 In this section we recall some results on the geometry of vector bundles in positive characteristic by Langer (\cite{langersem}) and R\"ossler (\cite{rosstrongly}).
 These results will play a crucial role in the proof of Lemma \ref{p} and Theorem \ref{torre}.

 Let us start with some basic definitions and facts regarding semistable sheaves in positive characteristic.

 Let $Y$ be a smooth projective variety over an algebraically closed field $l_0$ of positive characteristic.
 We write as before $\Omega_{Y/l_0}$ for the sheaf of differentials of $Y$ over $l_0$ and $F_Y:Y\rightarrow Y$ for the absolute Frobenius endomorphism of $Y$.
 Now let $L$ be a very ample line bundle on $Y$.
 If $V$ is a torsion free coherent sheaf on $Y$, we shall write